 Moderation, as with so many things, is definitely the key here.

-If your dog has become so fond of carrots that they’ve begun to try and dig them up in your garden though, certainly nip that behaviour in the bud.
+If your dog has become so fond of carrots that they’ve begun to try and dig them up in your garden though, certainly nip that behavior in the bud.

 Cordon the area off if needs be, and discourage wanton digging in the garden by your enterprising hound, to make sure he or she isn’t helping themselves to anything they shouldn’t.